 The academic program consists of four weeks of instruction and a study tour to political, economic, and cultural institutions in some of the major European cities within EU institutions.
 Each student must complete assignments as outlined in their specific course descriptions.
 Applications for the International Business and Political Science tracks are reviewed and evaluated separately by their respective faculty.

-IB 399 Economics of European Integration (3 credits)
+BUS3002 Economics of European Integration

 Students may not fulfill GHA (General Health and Activity) general education requirements abroad.